 Here's a sampling of the current ongoing projects and some of the past projects that we have undertaken and completed.

-- Now that we have just completed the financing of the ASPACE swimming pool project (see below), During the month of April we will be reviewing a number of incoming project initiatives, in order to identify a meaningful main tangible project to undertake going forward.
+- Now that we have just completed the financing of the ASPACE swimming pool project (see below), we will be reviewing a number of incoming project initiatives, in order to identify a meaningful main tangible project to undertake going forward.
 In the meantime we continue to support the children in need in the Baleares by undertaking initiatives under our Grant a Wish program and supporting the homeless and orphaned children and those living in poverty.

 Cinema Facility for the two Children Wards (General and Pallative Care) within Son Espases General Hospital, Mallorca